Accelerated Release Cycles

 Testers are hired to perform advanced testing, not chase after defects stemming from simple development mistakes which could (and should) have been caught during implementation.
 If the development team consistently applies development testing practices such as unit testing, static analysis, and peer code review to ensure that code meets expectations before it progresses to QA, that reduces the number of avoidable defects that QA has to spend time identifying, reporting, then later re-verifying.
 This is not only increases the team's overall velocity, but also allows testers to concentrate on the already-daunting task of developing and executing their test plans within the very limited available timeframe.

-Realistic Test Data
+Access to Realistic Test Data

 Access to realistic test data significantly improves the effectiveness of a test suite.
 Good test data and test data management practices will increase coverage as well as reduce risks However, developing or accessing test data can be a considerable challenge—in terms of time, effort, and compliance.
 Copying production data can be risky (and potentially illegal).
 Asking database administrators to provide the necessary data is typically fraught with delays.
 Moreover, burdening dev or QA with this task moves team members beyond their core competencies, potentially delaying other aspects of the project for what might be imprecise or incomplete results.